How Much Is One Recurrence Worth? Iso-Depth Scaling Laws for Looped Language Models: Iso-Depth Scaling Laws

 \subsection{Per-Architecture Chinchilla Fits}

 Figure~\ref{fig:isoflops} shows validation loss against unique non-embedding parameters $N$ at our (budget, architecture) grid.
-At fixed compute $C$ all four architectures trace an iso-FLOPs parabola in $\log N$.
+At fixed compute $C$ all four architectures trace an approximately parabolic iso-FLOPs curve in $\log N$.
 The parabolas are systematically offset upward and flatter for larger $r$, with looped minima at \emph{wider} widths than the non-looped baseline.
-We summarise this surface by fitting the Chinchilla scaling law (Equation~\ref{eq:chinchilla}) separately for each architecture.
+We fit the standard Chinchilla scaling law (Equation~\ref{eq:chinchilla}) separately for each architecture to characterise its individual scaling behaviour.

 \paragraph{Fitting protocol.} We follow~\citet{hoffmann2022training} and minimise the Huber loss~\citep{huber1964robust} ($\delta = 10^{-3}$) between predicted and empirical \emph{log} validation loss using L-BFGS~\citep{nocedal1980lbfgs}.
 Specifically, we parameterise the law in log-space ($a = \log A$, $b = \log B$, $e = \log E$) and minimise